About the program

 Each year, ASDRP awards several partial and full scholarships for students from underrepresented backgrounds to pursue STEM research.
 We firmly believe that finances should never be a barrier in STEM opportunities, so all applicants are encouraged to apply, and to apply specifically for financial aid where there is need.
 We believe keeping a minimal operational cost is consistent with the spirit and vision of ASDRP.

-Additionally, students accepted in ASDRP are given the option to select specialty courses such as Machine Learning, Organic Chemistry, MatLab, etc. at a subsidized cost.
+Additionally, students accepted in ASDRP are given the option to select specialty courses such as Machine Learning, Organic Chemistry, MatLab, etc. at no additional cost.*

 ASDRP Executive Board Members